stacey-w-taylor/synapseDocs/articles/sts_storage_locations.md

 Using AWS Security Token Service (STS), Synapse can securely grant you temporary AWS credentials with access to data directly in S3.
 This can be useful if you want to:

 * Transfer data in bulk
-* Point your compute cluster directly at the data
+* Allow your compute cluster to read S3 objects using the S3 APIs

 All of which you can now do with minimal overhead from Synapse.